yiisoft/docs/guide/en/start/forms.md

 represent form data.

 The `EchoForm` class has `$message` property and related getter.
-These are regular data-related code. `attributeLabels()` method provides labels that you're going to display in a view.
+These are regular data-related code. `getPropertyLabels()` method provides labels that you're going to display in a view.

 ## Using the form <span id="using-form"></span>